 Avenues promises its students the skills, experiential opportunities and exposure to cultures and values that will make them not only attractive college applicants but more importantly, productive and successful global citizens.
-Among the most distinguishing features of Avenues is the concept of one school with 20 or more campuses in major cities around the world.
+Among the most distinguishing features of Avenues is the concept of one school with many campuses in major cities around the world.
 Once realized, this system will allow fluid exchanges between campuses of students and teachers, as well as a full range of interactive collaborations.

 Starting in the middle grades, Avenues offers, but does not require, multiple overseas learning opportunities with initial focus on China, Latin America and Spanish-speaking countries around the world.
 Of varying lengths, these programs are highly integrated into Avenues’ World Course, with both preparation and post-experience review central to the experiences.